madian.png

 Biography

-Ahmed Madian (SM'12) is currently Professor and director for Electronics and computer Engineering Program, Faculty of Engineering and applied science, NILE University, Giza, Egypt on leave from Egyptian Atomic Energy Authority.
-He is the former director of Microelectronics System Design Master Program since 2015 -2020.
-Also, He is the director of Nanoelectronics Integrated System Design Research center (NISC) since 2016 -2023.
+Ahmed Madian (SM'12) is currently a Professor and director for Electronics and Computer Engineering Program, Faculty of Engineering and Applied Science, NILE University, Giza, Egypt on leave from the Egyptian Atomic Energy Authority.
+He is the former director of Microelectronics System Design Master Program from 2015 -2020.
+Also, He has been the director of Nanoelectronics Integrated System Design Research Center (NISC) since 2016 -2023.
 He has published more than 190 papers in international conferences and journals.
-Also, he served in the many technical and organizing committee of many international conferences.
+Also, he served on the many technical and organizing committees of many international conferences.
 He received many research grants as Principal Investigator (PI), CO-PI, or Consultant from different national/international organizations.
-He won the best researcher award (Dr. Hazem Ezzat award 2017) for his outstanding research profile and winner of ElShrouk Academy Award for Scientific and Technological Creativity 2020.
-Also, he is member of the national radio of science committee (NRSC), ASRT since 2018-now.
-He is member of the information technology and communication council, ASRT since 2021-now.
+Also, he has been a member of the National Radio of Science Committee (NRSC), ASRT since 2018-now.
+He is a member of the Information Technology and Communication Council, ASRT from 2021 to now.
+Dr. Madian is senior member IEEE.
+He is currently the IEEE Egypt Section chair and served as the IEEE Egypt section secretary/conference coordinator and member of the ExCom from 2020 – 2023.
+He served as technical program co-chair of many IEEE international conferences and as organizing committee of many IEEE events and student’s competition.
+He is a member of the steering committee of many IEEE conferences.
+He served in the higher council of Communication and Information Technology, Egyptian Academy for Science, research, and Technology (ASRT).
+He has been elected as a voting member of IEEE CASS Standards Activities subdivision.
+He organized many awareness sessions for proposal writing and fundraising for different IEEE units.

 Achievements